Mary Tate, MD, MPH, Class of 2018

 Graduated Harvard Medical School Class of 2018

 Dr. Tate graduated from Harvard Medical School in 2018 and served as President of the Harvard Medical School Chapter of the Student National Medical Association.
-Dr. Tate also hosts, produces, and edits the Dear Premed podcast, and was a fellow for One Heart World-Wide, a nonprofit that implements maternal and neonatal mortality prevention programs in areas where women often die alone at home giving birth.
+Dr. Tate also hosts, produces, and edits the Dear Premed podcast and was a fellow for One Heart Worldwide, a nonprofit that implements maternal and neonatal mortality prevention programs in areas where women often die alone at home giving birth.
 Dr. Tate graduated from Dartmouth College in 2012 and is currently an OBGYN Resident at McGaw Northwestern.

 Interview Transcript (pdf)